 The Evidence Gap: Why Most GTM Strategies Fail

-Growth-stage founders face a brutal false binary: Big 4 at $200K+ or unverifiable AI outputs.
+Growth-stage founders face a brutal false binary: top-tier at $200K+ or unverifiable AI outputs.
 There's a $2.83B blind spot in between — and it's called the Evidence Gap.

 Premium industry research data, peer-reviewed research, and real-world lessons from building go-to-market strategies for growth-stage B2B tech companies.

-Growth-stage founders face a brutal false binary: Big 4 at $200K+ or unverifiable AI outputs.
+Growth-stage founders face a brutal false binary: top-tier at $200K+ or unverifiable AI outputs.
 There's a $2.83B blind spot in between — and it's called the Evidence Gap.

 The US management consulting market is $470B with 5 million firms.
 No one holds >1% share.
 In a market this fragmented, specialization isn't optional — it's survival.

-Canadian software publishing hit $23.2B in revenue with 4.4% CAGR.
-Private investment is growing at 7.3%.
-Ontario holds 48.1% of the market.
+Canadian software publishing hit $23B+ in revenue with above-4% CAGR.
+Private investment is growing at over 7% annually.
+Ontario holds nearly half the market.
 The window is open — but most founders are still building GTM on assumptions.

 A consulting firm tried to 'systematize' by creating templates.
 It didn't work.
 Templates are containers — methodology is content.
 The gap between your best work and your standard work should be zero.